 In the meantime retailers keep hoping to use google ads and other archaic avenues in an effort to put their products in front of the eyes of potential consumers while ignoring the most vital ingredient – content, content and quality content.

-By the way Kyle Kuzma is not the first NBA player to sign a sneaker deal with a third party marketplace, Rudy Gay did the same with Zappos and Chris from ARCH wrote about it, see link below
+By the way Kyle Kuzma is not the first NBA player to sign a sneaker deal with a third party marketplace,

 IMAGE COURTESY OF THE SCORE